 Larry Ewing Memorial Trainee Travel Fund: The Larry Ewing Memorial Trainee Travel Fund was established by SSR in honor of the late Dr. Larry Ewing, who was an ardent supporter of SSR's commitment to trainees.
 The Fund provides travel grants to Trainee Members of the Society to attend and present their research results at the SSR Annual Meeting.
-It is managed by the Trainee Affairs Committee and is supported by donations, as well as grant monies from the Eunice Kennedy Shriver NICHD/NIH, and the sale of commemorative t-shirts at each Meeting.
+It is managed by the Trainee Affairs Committee and is supported by donations, grant monies from the Eunice Kennedy Shriver NICHD/NIH, and the sale of commemorative t-shirts at each Meeting.

 Trainee Mentoring Fund: The Trainee Mentoring Fund supports the Trainee Mentoring Award, which is given each year to an SSR member who as a mentor has consistently demonstrated a measure of support and guidance to Trainees that far exceeds the basic responsibilities required of an academic advisor.